-This begins with a comprehensive five-day course at head office.
+This begins with a comprehensive five-day initial training course at head office.
 Here, franchisees will learn about the Stagecoach business model, the lesson and term structure, marketing their business, classroom management and child protection, plus the company’s ethos, culture and brand personality.

-Franchisees receive ongoing training along with industry leading support in marketing, customer service, IT and business development.
+Franchisees receive ongoing training along with industry-leading support in marketing, customer service, IT and business development.

-Franchisees sign up for an initial five-year period and, subject to performance, can renew for a further five-year term.
+As a business owner, a franchisee signs up for an initial five-year period and, subject to performance, can renew for a further five-year term.
 The franchisee is then able to renew for a further five years.

 Creative subjects, such as dance, drama and music, are being cut from curriculums across the UK, as primary and secondary schools are forced to prioritise funding for core academic subjects.

 In fact, following a recent study by the BBC, in both art and music, one out of 10 schools said it was increasingly relying on voluntary donations by parents.